Binary Synchronous Communications: Applications

 The original purpose of Bisync was for batch communications between a System/360 mainframe and another mainframe or a Remote Job Entry (RJE) terminal such as the IBM 2780 or IBM 3780.
 The RJE terminals support a limited number of data formats: punched card images in and out and print line images to the terminal.

 Some non-IBM hardware vendors such as Mohawk Data Sciences used Bisync for other purposes such as tape-to-tape transmission.
 A programmer can easily emulate an RJE terminal or other device.

+IBM introduced the 3270 display terminals in 1971.
+The 3271 Control Unit and 3275 Display Station provided BSC alternatives to the channel-attached 3272 local controller.

 IBM offered assembler language macros to provide programming support.
-During the System/360 era, these access methods were BTAM (Basic Telecommunications Access Method) and QTAM (Queued Telecommunications Access Method) – which was later replaced by Telecommunications Access Method (TCAM).
+During the System/360 era, these access methods were initially BTAM (Basic Telecommunications Access Method) and QTAM (Queued Telecommunications Access Method) – which was later replaced by Telecommunications Access Method (TCAM).
 IBM introduced VTAM (Virtual Telecommunications Access Method) with the System/370.

 Teleprocessing monitors such as IBM's CICS and third-party software such as Remote DUCS (display unit control system) and Westi platforms used Bisync line control to communicate with remote devices.

 The academic computing network BITNET, together with connecting networks in other geographic areas, used Bisync to connect 3000 computer systems at its peak.

 Financial network S.W.I.F.T. used BSC protocol for communication between Regional Center and Institution (bank) server over leased line.
 In a mid-1990 BSC was replaced by the X.25 infrastructure.

 Some important systems use Bisync data framing with a different link control protocol.
 Houston Automatic Spooling Priority (HASP) uses Bisync half-duplex hardware in conjunction with its own link control protocol to provide full-duplex multi-datastream communication between a small computer and a mainframe running HASP.
 In Bisync terms, this is conversational mode.

 Some early X.25 networks tolerated a connection scheme where transparent Bisync data frames encapsulated HDLC LAPB data and control packets.
 As of 2012, several vendors encapsulate Bisync transmissions within TCP/IP data streams.